Archer & Buchanan

 About Studio Agoos Lovera

 Studio Agoos Lovera was founded in 1983 by partners Jorge Lovera and Ted Agoos, after several years of working together in leading Philadelphia design firms.
 Lovera retired in 2011 and Agoos at the end of 2013.
-The firm has been lead by Principals David Franke and Jim Row since 1999.
-They’ve contributed to much of Philadelphia’s commercial landscape, working on huge projects throughout the city.
-The firm has been awarded with numerous achievements, including the 2014 and 2013 Preservation Alliance for Greater Philadelphia’s Grand Jury Award; the 2013 PA Brownfields Conference, Extreme Makeover Award; and the General Building Contractors Association’s award for Best Adaptive Reuse Project.
-David Franke, RA, holds a Bachelor of Architecture from Temple University.
-Franke is also an active member of the Doylestown Pennsylvania Mercer Museum and the Fonthill Castle Board of Trustees.
-He is also a member of the Building and Facilities Committee of the Historical Society of Pennsylvania.
-He’s joined by James Rowe, AIA, who holds a Master of Architecture from the University of Pennsylvania and a Bachelor of Science in Architecture from the University of Virginia.
-Beyond Studio Agoos Lovera, Rowe is was director and president of AIA Philadelphia in 2015 and a director of the Center for Architecture, and he is currently an adjunct professor of Architecture at Drexel University.
+Today, the firm is led by Principal Jim Row, who has designed huge projects found throughout Philadelphia’s commercial landscape.
+The firm has been awarded numerous achievements, including the 2014 and 2013 Preservation Alliance for Greater Philadelphia’s Grand Jury Award and the 2013 PA Brownfields Conference Extreme Makeover Award.
+Franke holds a Bachelor of Architecture from Temple University.
+Rowe, AIA, holds a Master of Architecture from the University of Pennsylvania and a Bachelor of Science in Architecture from the University of Virginia.
+Beyond Studio Agoos Lovera, Rowe was director and president of AIA Philadelphia in 2015 and a director of the Center for Architecture, and he is currently an adjunct professor of Architecture at Drexel University.

 From 2001 to 2003, Studio Agoos Lovera was the Architect of Record for the design of the National Football League’s Philadelphia Eagles Stadium, Lincoln Financial Field.
-Agoos Lovera’s responsibility included the development and documentation of the “The Linc’s” exterior skin, pro shop, novelty stores, stands, and restaurant design, and they served as site architects for the construction of the stadium.
-Located at 1 Lincoln Financial Field Way, the stadium measures out at 1.7M square feet with 68,532 seats, including 10,828 club seats and 172 corporate suites.
-The combination of token brick on the stadium’s exterior and modern cool on the inside call to mind the strategy used at the Kimmel Center for the Performing Arts.
+Agoos Lovera’s responsibility included the development and documentation of the “The Linc’s” exterior skin, pro shop, novelty stores, stands, and restaurant design.
+It also served as site architects for the construction of the stadium.
+Located at 1 Lincoln Financial Field Way, the stadium measures out at 1.7M square feet and has 68,532 seats, including 10,828 club seats and 172 corporate suites.
+The combination of token brick on the stadium’s exterior and modern cool on the inside took inspiration from the strategy used at the Kimmel Center for the Performing Arts.
 The project was awarded the “General Building Contractors Association, Best Commercial Project” in 2005.
 The $512M stadium was the most expensive professional football arena at the time.